takagi/cl-cuda/README.markdown

 ## Installation

+Since cl-cuda is not registered on Quicklisp yet, please

+    git clone git clone git://github.com/takagi/cl-cuda.git

+to install it.

+Before using cl-cuda, you must specify where **libcuda** dynamic library is and where nvcc compiler is.
+Please change the related part of src/cl-cuda.lisp.
+I will make better way to specify them later.

-I will write about installation later.
+I will write more about installation later.

 ## Rquirements

-Since cl-cuda now uses some features that depend on SBCL, you will need some modification if you use it on any Common Lisp implementations other than SBCL.
-I will fix this later.
+* NVIDIA CUDA-enabled GPU
+* CUDA Toolkit, CUDA Drivers and CUDA SDK need to be installed
+* SBCL Common Lisp compiler, because cl-cuda uses some sbcl extensions to run nvcc compiler externally.
+I will fix it later to make it possible to be used on other Common Lisp implementations.
+For now, if you want to use cl-cuda on those implementations other than SBCL, you can rewrite the related part of src/cl-cuda.lisp to suit your environment.
+It is only a few lines.

 ## Author